-For the third year in a row, Awestruck will add feeding thousands and thousands of people overseas to it’s summer bucket list items.
+For the third year in a row, Project Awestruck will add feeding thousands and thousands of people overseas to it’s summer bucket list items.
+This year’s packing event is sponsored by Holy Cross’ Be The Church, their ministry movement with a mission to serve the Indianapolis community and the world!

-Before the Festival, all Project Awestruck participants will spend 3 hours Saturday morning packaging 10,000 meals for those in need, a project developed by Stop Hunger Now.
+Before the Festival, all Project Awestruck participants will spend 2 hours Saturday afternoon packaging 30,000 meals for those in need, a project developed by Rise Against Hunger.
+Sessions begin at 1:30 PM and 2:30 PM on Saturday, July 15th.
+Register by July 10th!

 Since our founding in 1998, they have provided over 225 million meals in 73 countries.
 This year, they will package 45 million meals, and ship over $9 million in donated aid, mainly vitamins and medical supplies.